m00racle/newPong/docs/docs.md

 There is one more thing when it comes to class.
 There is a construct to a class object written in Lua.
 Recommend to try this here is the [link to the file in GitHub](https://github.com/m00racle/hump/blob/master/class.lua).

-[x] Just copy this class and use it into new file called class and then include it into main.lua [x] Then modify all classes to use this construct.
+[x] Just copy this class and use it into new file called class and then include it into main.lua

+[x] Then modify all classes to use this construct.

 ### Pong Day 4
 Seek the [SEE THE VIDEO LINK OF CS50 GAMING](https://cs50.harvard.edu/games/2018/weeks/0/) and compare the technique use there with ours.

+TODO:

-[ ] compare ball simulation class
+[x] compare ball simulation class

-[ ] compare collision simulation
+[ ] TODO: compare and make collision simulation between the ball and pads.

-[ ] upgrade our code on pad and ball if necessary but focus on our own ideas
+[ ] TODO: upgrade our code on pad and ball if necessary but focus on our own ideas

+[ ] TODO: make reset ball function to move the ball back to the middle if the ball is out of the field

+[ ] TODO: upgrade the main.lua to equipt with game state: start, play read pong/pong-7/main.lua

+    - this is to make the game in pause and play condition.
+    - I think this will be a good point to use the title to be shown/rendered during pause and hidden during play.

 ## Add Class Library